Download the Carbon Trust Standard for Water Overview (PDF)

 - Gain recognition for your water efficiency.

 - Enhance your reputation by using the Carbon Trust Standard for Water logo.

 - Reduce exposure to water scarcity.

 - Lessen your impact on the local environment.

 We are delighted to be one of the first companies to be recognised by the Carbon Trust Standard for Water for reducing our water consumption, particularly at this crucial time of increasing natural resource scarcity.Paul CreweHead of Energy and Environment, Sainsbury’s

-Coca-Cola Enterprises, Sainsbury's, Berendsen UK Ltd and Branston are among the first organisations to achieve the new standard.
+Coca-Cola Enterprises, Sainsbury's, Berendsen UK Ltd and Branston were among the first organisations to achieve the new standard.

 Joe Franses, Director, Corporate Responsibility & Sustainability, Coca-Cola Enterprises, speaks about how they have managed to measure, manage and reduce their water use in the video below:

 Vidyanath Gururajan, IT & Projects Director, Branston, speaks about how Branston have achieved the Carbon Trust Standard for Water:

 Peter Woolstenholmes, Energy Manager, Berendsen UK Ltd (formerly known as Sunlight Service Group), speaks about how they have achieved the Carbon Trust Standard for Water:

 John Brock, Chairman and CEO of Coca-Cola Enterprises, said: